-Jaguar – the elusive ‘moose’ of any Amazon visit is to actually see a Jaguar.
-The day we arrived in Puerto Maldonado we were riding along the Tambopata River in a long boat, enroute to the Refugio Amazonas lodge when our guide told me to put on my zoom lens.
+The elusive ‘moose’ of any Amazon visit is to actually see a Jaguar.
+The day we arrived in Puerto Maldonado we were riding along the Tambopata River in a longboat, en route to the Refugio Amazonas lodge when our guide told me to put on my zoom lens.

 As much as I wanted to believe him, I knew how remote the chances were of actually seeing a jaguar.
 We have spent 12 days in the Amazon over our past 2 visits and never saw one.
 Then he pointed in the grass.

 I raised my camera in that direction and instantly saw the sleeping cat.
-Joke was on us as we logged our first jaguar sighting.
+The joke was on us as we logged our first jaguar sighting.

-Macaws – our main reason for visiting this region was to see Scarlet Macaws at the clay licks, and see them we did.
-We also saw several other species including Blue & Yellow, Red & Green, Chestnut Fronted and Blue Headed.
+Our main reason for visiting this region was to see Scarlet Macaws at the clay licks, and see them we did.
+We also saw several other species including Blue & Yellow, Red & Green, Chestnut Fronted and Blue-Headed.